-At the May 2014 commencement ceremonies, Antioch University New England will award the second annual Toni Murdock Student Innovation Award to an AUNE student whose graduate work has demonstrated a fresh perspective and an innovative or entrepreneurial approach to scholarship or practice that advances AUNE’s purpose of innovation for a just and sustainable society.
+At the May 2015 commencement ceremonies, Antioch University New England will award the third annual Toni Murdock Student Innovation Award to an AUNE student whose graduate work has demonstrated a fresh perspective and an innovative or entrepreneurial approach to scholarship or practice that advances AUNE’s purpose of innovation for a just and sustainable society.

 Winners of the Toni Murdock Student Innovation Award will receive a $1,000 cash prize and the opportunity to work with the Center for Academic Innovation on the development of an initiative or program related to the work for which the award was given.

 AUNE’s Center for Academic Innovation (CAI) has issued a call for nominations.
-Nominations should be submitted to Center director Abigail Abrash Walton (firstname.lastname@example.org) by the nomination deadline of Monday, February 10, 2014.
+Nominations should be submitted to the Center’s Project Manager, Marilyn Castriotta (firstname.lastname@example.org) by the nomination deadline of Monday, February 9, 2015.
 An application shall include:

 * a letter of nomination describing the nominee’s qualifications; and